Impatience Is a Cruel Friend… (here’s a lasting solution)

-But consequence isn’t the same as happiness, security, fundamental capacity to take action.
-That we have in shed-loads, and nothing in our circumstances can take it away.
+But consequence isn’t the same thing as well-being; it isn’t the same thing as happiness, security, and our fundamental capacity to take action.
+That we have in shed-loads!
+And nothing in our circumstances can take it away.

 We paused to reflect on what that meant and what it would open up for us if it was true, really true, not just something to see ‘intellectually’.

 I have no doubt she was going to chase the report, and would take whatever actions occurred to her when she got the information about the future of the project.
 But she left our session with a feeling of lightness, being able to see that.